 - 1. Your CFT building representative will help you with the reporting process. - 2.
-Any days absence may be counted against assault leave, NOT sick leave, IF you fill out the proper for, - 3.
+If you are absent due to a physical injury you are entitled to paid assault leave and should, NOT be required to use your sick leave, IF you fill out the Assault Leave Form. - 3.
 You have the right to file criminal charges against the student. - 4.
-You will receive compensation for absence due to court proceedings. - 5.
+You will receive compensation for any absence due to court proceedings. - 5.
 The Board is responsible for making sure you do not lose compensation or accumulated leave. - 6.
 The Board is responsible for advising you of procedures for filing criminal charges. - 7.
-Use Worker's Compensation or your negotiated health benefits to cover any injury or medical attention needed. - 8.
+Use Worker's Compensation or your negotiated health benefits to cover any medical care needed. - 8.
 You have the right to be present at any expulsion hearing or appeal hearing on the expulsion.
 The administration must notify the teacher of the time, date, and place of the hearing(s).